CiscoLearning/ciscolive-teccrt-3778/casestudy-containers-01/README.md

 * In `Dockerfile`
   * Indicate that the app will use TCP/80
   * Indicate that the app requires a volume, `/app/db`
-  * Indicate the app uses an environment variable, STORAGE_DB_API
+  * Indicate the app uses an environment variable, STORAGE\_API\_DB
 * In `app-start.sh`, complete the docker run command such that
   * The `./db directory` is mounted at `/app/db` in the container
   * The value of the `DB_FILE` environment variable is passed as `STORAGE_API_DB` to the container
   * The port specified in the environment variable `APP_PORT` is mapped to the app’s TCP/80

-The `STORAGE_DB_API` variable must default to `./storage.db`.
+The `STORAGE_API_DB` variable must default to `./storage.db`.
 When executed, the app should be accessible on port 8080, but this needs to be controllable with the `APP_PORT` environment variable.
 No other elements of the `Dockerfile` or `app-start.sh` script should be modified.

 Upon completion, set the appropriate value for the `APP_PORT` environment variable, set the `STORAGE_API_DB` environment variable to `/app/db/storage.db`, and run `./app-start.sh`.
 You should then be able to access JSON data from the app at <http://localhost:8080/api/v1/status>.